mitay-walle/ProceduralTexture/README.md

 - rgba channels
 - blend modes (override, alpha, additive, multiply)
 - immediate tweak and see any texture values dynamicly, without recreation
+- customizable / extendible.
+Write new Layer if not found one

 # Planned
 - make Odin Inspector optional